tmtsoftware/csw/docs/src/main/services/database.md

 :   @@snip [JAssemblyComponentHandlers.java](../../../../examples/src/main/java/csw/database/JAssemblyComponentHandlers.java) { #dbFactory-write-access }

 Here the username is picked from `dbWriteUsername` and password is picked from `dbWritePassword` environment variables.
-Hence, it is expected from developers to set environment variables prior to using these method.
+Hence, it is expected from developers to set environment variables prior to using this method.

 ### Connect for development or testing

 For development and testing purposes, all database connection properties can be provided from `application.conf` including username and password.
-This will not require to set environment variables for credentials as described in previous section.
+This will not require to set environment variables for credentials as described in previous sections.
 In order to do so, use the `DatabaseServiceFactory` as shown below:

 Scala
 :   @@snip [AssemblyComponentHandlers.scala](../../../../examples/src/main/scala/csw/database/AssemblyComponentHandlers.scala) { #dbFactory-test-access }